Take A Break from the Shake: Development and Evaluation of Interventions for Farm Machinery Operators to Improve Musculoskeletal and Cognitive Health

 • A pre-study questionnaire about current agricultural machinery safety practices (approx. 45mins long)

-• 1 day of on-farm evaluation during your normal in-field machinery operation activities including:
+• 1 day of on-farm evaluation during normal in-field machinery operation activities including:

-• Measuring balance and reaction time at the beginning of your working day before machinery use
+• Measuring balance and reaction time at the beginning of working day before machinery use

-• Performing selected rest break activities throughout the working day, which will include bouts of up to 4 hours of machinery use
+• Performing selected rest break activities throughout the working day, which included bouts of up to 4 hours of machinery use

 • Measuring balance and reaction time after each rest break activity